 Most Common Tick-borne Diseases Are

-• Lyme disease: It is one of the most common tick-borne diseases.
+- Lyme disease: It is one of the most common tick-borne diseases.
 Lyme disease is caused by the bite of a tick belonging to the genus Ixodes.
 It is most of the time caused by the bite of a nymph rather than an adult tick.
 The bacterium behind the infection is Borrelia.

-• Tularemia: Tularemia is transmitted through tick bites and is an infectious disease caused by Francisella Tularensis.
+- Tularemia: Tularemia is transmitted through tick bites and is an infectious disease caused by Francisella Tularensis.

-• Babesiosis: It is a Malaria-like parasitic disease that is caused by the parasite Babesia and is transmitted via tick bites.
+- Babesiosis: It is a Malaria-like parasitic disease that is caused by the parasite Babesia and is transmitted via tick bites.

-• Ehrlichiosis: This is a tick-borne bacterial infection in which the white blood cells are killed by the bacteria.
+- Ehrlichiosis: This is a tick-borne bacterial infection in which the white blood cells are killed by the bacteria.

-• Relapsing Fever: It is a tick-borne disease that spreads through the bite of a soft-bodied tick.
+Anaplasmosis: Anaplasmosis is an infectious disease caused by a rickettsial parasite that is transmitted through tick-bites. - Relapsing Fever: It is a tick-borne disease that spreads through the bite of a soft-bodied tick.
 It is caused by the bacterium Borrelia burgdorferi.

-• Q Fever: Query fever is caused by the bacterium Coxella burnettii and is occasionally transmitted to humans through ticks.
+- Q Fever: Query fever is caused by the bacterium Coxella burnettii and is occasionally transmitted to humans through ticks.

-• Tick-borne Encephalitis: It is a viral tick-borne disease in which the ruminants and dogs serve as the primary source of the virus which is then transmitted to humans.
+- Tick-borne Encephalitis: It is a viral tick-borne disease in which the ruminants and dogs serve as the primary source of the virus which is then transmitted to humans.
 It affects the central nervous system.

 How to Identify a Tick Bite?

-The ticks stay attached to your skin and feed on blood for several days.
+The ticks stay attached to your skins and feed on blood for several days.
 Some ticks are very minute in size even the size of a pinhead that they may go unnoticed.
 As they suck blood, they get bigger and bigger, engorged with blood, this way it becomes easier to notice them.

 Ticks most commonly bite in moist and warm areas of the body like underarms, groin, behind the knees, inside the belly button, and scalp.
 Check your body thoroughly and do not miss any brown or black spots as it can be a tick with its head burrowed in you.

-Got a tick-bite, what to do next?
+Now, if you get a tick-bite, what to do next?

 Tick bites can be dangerous.
 The longer the tick has been feeding, the higher the risk that it could transmit diseases.
 When you notice a tick bite, it is most important to remove the tick as quickly as possible.
 Use proper tools to remove the tick without squeezing the tick.

 Once the tick is out, have a proper lock at it to see if it is complete.
-Too often the mouthparts break off and remain in the skin, also inspect the site if anything is still stuck in it.
+To often the mouthparts break of and remain in the skin, also inspect the site if anything is still stuck in it.
 You might keep the tick in a sealed container to show it to your doctor later if necessary.
 After successful tick removal, clean the wound and keep on watching it for the next few days.
 In most cases, the bite site heals without any problems.

 However, it is important to closely monitor the bite site for complications and also to monitor the general condition and health in the next one to two weeks.
 Symptoms of tick-transmitted diseases show after a few days to two weeks.
 If any symptoms show, see you, doctor.
 If Lyme disease is common where you live or you feel there is any risk of being sick, go and see your doctor.